HarcourtsAcademy/grav-ha-user/pages/02.courses/12.sales/02.agents-of-change/agents-of-change.md

 -	Further workshops and training to attend

 ## Who should complete this training?
-This programme is designed for experienced real estate salespersons or those who operate as a personal or buyer’s assistant, who are new to the Harcourts brand.
+This program is designed for experienced real estate salespersons or those who operate as a personal or buyer’s assistant, who are new to the Harcourts brand.

 ## Training Requirements
 Half day, in-class training